aarnphm/morph/docs/content/SRS/SRS.md

 >
 > End-to-end tests should pass before deploying to production.

-Rationale: end-to-end workflow must be the minimum for all feature development to ensure `tinymorph` is functional within a production environment.
+Rationale: end-to-end workflow must be the minimum for all feature development to ensure `morph` is functional within a production environment.

 ## Maintainability and Support Requirements